openmrs/openmrs-react-root-decorator/README.md

 - `throwErrorsToConsole` (optional): A boolean that indicates whether React errors should be thrown to the window via `setTimeout(() => {throw err})`.
 This is so that an automatic error logging library will be able to pick up the errors.
   Defaults to `true`.
+- `disableTranslations` (optional): A boolean that indicates whether to disable translations with i18next.
+Defaults to `false`.

 The decorator returns a function that should then be called with your root react component.